microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_dc_vanilla_arm_template/_index.md

 ![PowerShell logon script run](./20.png)

-* Since this scenario is deploying the Azure Arc Data Controller, you will also notice addtional newly deployed Azure resources in the resources group (at this point you should have **11 verious Azure resources" deployed).
+* Since this scenario is deploying the Azure Arc Data Controller, you will also notice addtional newly deployed Azure resources in the resources group (at this point you should have **11 verious Azure resources deployed**.
 The important ones to notice are:

   * Azure Arc enabled Kubernetes cluster - Azure Arc enabled data services deployed in directly connected are using this type of resource in order to deploy the data services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions) as well as for using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).